AaltoFablab/aaltofablab-site/README.md

 # aaltofablab-site

+**Warning!** The repository has moved to internal Aalto servers.
+This repo will be here still for a month or so.
+Then it will be purged.

 This is the source for Aalto Fablab's website http://fablab.aalto.fi

 The code is open source under the [MIT License](https://github.com/AaltoFablab/aaltofablab-site/blob/master/LICENSE) - feel free to see how we've built the site, learn from it and share onwards.